TREC employs professionals who deliver needed services to students in school districts.

 What is TREC?

-The Take Root Employment Cooperative (TREC) is an Educational Service District 112 program that finds professionals for member school districts.
+The Take Root Employment Consortium (TREC) is an Educational Service District 112 program that finds professionals for member school districts.

 TREC was created to address critical shortages of qualified education professionals who are needed in our school districts.
 Education professionals may include:

 - Physical Therapists & Assistants

 - Speech Language Pathologists

 - Sign Language Interpreters

 - Job match to a rewarding career in an educational setting within the TREC service area

 - Medical Benefits through Regence Blue Cross or Kaiser